-Kenya Airways provides the usual care package for passengers during extended delays.
+Kenya Airways had to provide care packages for passengers during extended delays.
 You can request snacks or full meals, depending on the length of the delay.
 The airline also has to provide accommodation and transport for overnight delays.

 As for compensation for non-EU flights, there isn't a law that obliges the airline to reimburse its customers.
-However, KQ has its own rule that allows passengers to request a full refund if a delay exceeds 8 hours.
+However, Kenya Airways has its own rule that allows passengers to request a full refund if a delay exceeds 8 hours.

 If the airline fails to provide a suitable alternative flight, you can claim both Kenya Airways compensation and a refund.
 If that happens to be your case, submit your claim today and let our team help you receive everything you are owed.